trskop/command-wrapper/README.md

 yx cd [CD_ARGUMENTS]
 ```

-When Command Wrapper is looking for external commands it first tries
+When Command Wrapper is looking for external commands it searches through these
+directories in specified order:

 1. Directories that are specified in its global configuration file
     `${XDG_CONFIG_HOME:-${HOME}/.config}/command-wrapper/default.dhall`.
 By